BR0kEN-/fpp_bundles/README.md

   - Put your template file in: `path/to/theme/templates/fieldable-panels-panes/fieldable-panels-pane--fpp-media.tpl.php`;
   - Put your CSS file in: `path/to/theme/css/fieldable-panels-panes/fpp-media.css`;
   - Put your JS file in: `path/to/theme/js/fieldable-panels-panes/fpp-media.js`;
+  - If needed, put the CSS or/and JS in `path/to/theme/[js/css]/fieldable-panels-panes/admin/fpp-media-admin.[js/css]`;
 - Export the bundle via Features;
 - Commit created feature and theming files using your VCS system.